Ornithopter model EV7

 The connection line of the feather tips

-to the ideas of the designer.
-The feather tips continued the camber
+the designer.
+The feather tips continued the camber and twisting of the hand

-In powered flight (in direction of down stroke)
+In powered flight (in direction of down stroke) the bending of the feathers

-as seen in the following fly by of an ornithopter
+was often quite variable as seen in the following fly-by of an ornithopter

 .

 Usually it is quite useful in gliding.
-Also the wing twisting
+Also the wing twisting was alright.

 Flight in dawn

 The pixel-aligned adjustment of the picture series only can be made by using landmarks.
-Therefore the last two pictures of the flapping wing vehicle with featers are only approximately correct.

-Fly by of an ornithopter
+Fly-by of an ornithopter

-Ornithopter model EV7c
+3. Ornithopter model EV7c

 - first flight